porebskis/eXNVerify/README.md

 The output of ``snvScore.py`` is the report TXT file with coverage information about all pathogenic single nucleotide variants (germline and somatic) in the input sample.
 All SNVs can be taken from Clinvar repository, user may choose the SNVs from Clinvar, the authors prepared the input table as the collection of all variants that are related to pathogenic SNV.

+## Dependencies - reference files

+Using ``geneCoverage`` or ``snvScore`` requires reference information about pathogenic germline and somatic SNVs (as Clinvar-generated TXT tables), and Exom reference (as BED file).
+In this repository, utilized Exom reference BED and all pathogenic somatic and germline SNV tables are included.
+User may prepare their own references, however they needs to be prepared accordingly: ``snvScore`` would analyze all SNV positions included in reference files, but analysing coverage of particular gene with ``geneCoverage`` requires suitable gene-related SNV and gene-related exon positions.

 ## Example outputs

 ### 1. geneCoverage